 We wanted to flip the script and get ourselves and others into that second mental space, and, so far, this is the best answer we've found.

-We hope you'll join us on this mission, whether it's by making suggestions to the Resistance Directory, trying your hand at writing or creating content with us, like the collabs we do via Live From My Couch, or by helping us out and becoming a patron (regular donor) via Patreon.
+We hope you'll join us on this mission, whether it's by making suggestions to the Action Directory, trying your hand at writing or creating content with us, like the collabs we do via Live From My Couch, or by helping us out and becoming a patron (regular donor) via Patreon.

 We've got a long way to go, but many hands make lighter work, so we genuinely hope you'll join us.